 Financial Standard 8 - The School Board has a finance committee that meets regularly to review financial reports.
 X 2: Meets - 8-12 meetings/year 1: Partially Meets -5-7 meetings/year 0: Does Not Meet - 0-4 meetings/year Data Source: Board meeting agendas and minutes.
-Analysis: The school has a finance committee that met eleven times in FY 2024 and is doing the appropriate work.
+Analysis.
+The school has a finance committee that met nine times in FY24 and has been using it appropriately